Subject-matter expert: Domain expert (software)

 A domain expert is frequently used in expert systems software development, and there the term always refers to the domain other than the software domain.
 A domain expert is a person with special knowledge or skills in a particular area of endeavour (e.g. an accountant is an expert in the domain of accountancy).
 The development of accounting software requires knowledge in two different domains: accounting and software.
 Some of the development workers may be experts in one domain and not the other.

 In software engineering environments, the term is used to describe professionals with expertise in the field of application.
 The term "SME" also has a broader definition in engineering and high tech as one who has the greatest expertise in a technical topic.
 SMEs are often asked to review, improve, and approve technical work; to guide others; and to teach.
-According to Six Sigma, an SME "exhibits the highest level of expertise in performing a specialized job, task, or skill of broad definition."
+According to Six Sigma, a SME "exhibits the highest level of expertise in performing a specialized job, task, or skill of broad definition."

-In software development, as in the development of "complex computer systems" (e.g., artificial intelligence, expert systems, control, simulation, or business software), a SME is a person who is knowledgeable about the domain being represented (but often not knowledgeable about the programming technology used to represent it in the system).
+In software development, as in the development of "complex computer systems" (e.g., artificial intelligence, expert systems, control, simulation, or business software), an SME is a person who is knowledgeable about the domain being represented (but often not knowledgeable about the programming technology used to represent it in the system).
 The SME tells the software developers what needs to be done by the computer system, and how the SME intends to use it.
 The SME may interact directly with the system, possibly through a simplified interface, or may codify domain knowledge for use by knowledge engineers or ontologists.
-A SME is also involved in validating the resulting system.
+An SME is also involved in validating the resulting system.
 SME has formal meaning in certain contexts, such as Capability Maturity Models.